 “Why go out for a hamburger when you can have steak at home?”

-Newman was considered for the Brando role in On the Waterfront (1954), and screen tested with Dean for a part in East of Eden (1955).
-(Watch the legendary, hilarious, and electric screen test here!)
-Newman was skipped over for the part of Dean’s brother in the film.
-The role instead went to Richard Davalos, who then…did not become a star…while Newman became Paul Newman!
+Interesting side note: Newman was skipped over for the part of Dean’s brother, Aaron Trask, in East of Eden (1955).
+The role instead went to Richard Davalos, who then…did not become a star.
 Davalos eventually played a small supporting role to Newman’s Cool Hand Luke Jackson in Cool Hand Luke (1967).
-How’s that for irony!

 He Wasn't Sexy

 For decades, Paul Newman was the heartthrob of millions of women, and the man every male wanted to emulate.